ansible/ansible/docsite/rst/playbooks_variables.rst

 .. include:: ansible_ssh_changes_note.rst

-In 1.x the precedence is:
+In 1.x the precedence is (last listed wins):

+ * then "role defaults", which are the most "defaulty" and lose in priority to everything.
+ * then come the facts discovered about a system
+ * then come the variables defined in inventory
+ * then comes "most everything else" (command line switches, vars in play, included vars, role vars, etc)
+ * then come connection variables (``ansible_user``, etc)
  * extra vars (``-e`` in the command line) always win
- * then come connection variables (``ansible_user``, etc)
- * then comes "most everything else" (command line switches, vars in play, included vars, role vars, etc)
- * then come the variables defined in inventory
- * then come the facts discovered about a system
- * then "role defaults", which are the most "defaulty" and lose in priority to everything.

 .. note:: In versions prior to 1.5.4, facts discovered about a system were in the "most everything else" category above.

-In 2.x we have made the order of precedence more specific (last one wins):
+In 2.x we have made the order of precedence more specific (last listed wins):

   * role defaults [1]_
   * inventory vars [2]_